-- CHECKSUM_BYTE Treats the file as a set of unsigned bytes - CHECKSUM_SHORT_LE Treats the file as a set of unsigned little-endian shorts - CHECKSUM_SHORT_BE Treats the file as a set of unsigned big-endian shorts - CHECKSUM_INT_LE Treats the file as a set of unsigned little-endian ints - CHECKSUM INT BE Treats the file as a set of unsigned big-endian ints - CHECKSUM_INT64_LE Treats the file as a set of unsigned little-endian int64s - CHECKSUM INT64 BE Treats the file as a set of unsigned big-endian int64s - CHECKSUM_SUM8 Same as CHECKSUM_BYTE except result output as 8-bits - CHECKSUM_SUM16 Same as CHECKSUM_BYTE except result output as 16-bits - CHECKSUM SUM32 Same as CHECKSUM BYTE except result output as 32-bits - CHECKSUM_SUM64 Same as CHECKSUM_BYTE - CHECKSUM_CRC16 - CHECKSUM_CRCCCITT - CHECKSUM_CRC32 - CHECKSUM_ADLER32
+- CHECKSUM_BYTE Treats the file as a set of unsigned bytes - CHECKSUM_SHORT_LE Treats the file as a set of unsigned little-endian shorts - CHECKSUM_SHORT_BE Treats the file as a set of unsigned big-endian shorts - CHECKSUM_INT_LE Treats the file as a set of unsigned little-endian ints - CHECKSUM_INT_BE Treats the file as a set of unsigned big-endian ints - CHECKSUM_INT64_LE Treats the file as a set of unsigned little-endian int64s - CHECKSUM_INT64_BE Treats the file as a set of unsigned big-endian int64s - CHECKSUM_SUM8 Same as CHECKSUM_BYTE except result output as 8-bits - CHECKSUM_SUM16 Same as CHECKSUM_BYTE except result output as 16-bits - CHECKSUM SUM32 Same as CHECKSUM BYTE except result output as 32-bits - CHECKSUM_SUM64 Same as CHECKSUM_BYTE - CHECKSUM_CRC16 - CHECKSUM_CRCCCITT - CHECKSUM_CRC32 - CHECKSUM_ADLER32

 If start and size are zero, the algorithm is run on the whole file.
-If they are not zero then the algorithm is run on size bytes starting at address start.
-See the ChecksumAlgBytes and ChecksumAlgBytes functions to run more complex algorithms. crcPolynomial and <a href="creative-creative
+If they are not zero then the algorithm is run on size bytes starting at local address start.
+See the ChecksumAlgBytes and ChecksumAlgStr functions to run more complex algorithms. crcPolynomial and crcInitValue can be used to set a custom polynomial and initial value for the CRC functions.
+A value of -1 for these parameters uses the default values as described in the Check Sum/Hash Algorithms topic.
+A negative number is returned on error.